freenas/freenas-docs/userguide/services.rst

 created using
 :menuselection:`Account --> Users --> Add User`
 can use the :command:`ssh` command to login to the %brand% system over the network.
-A user's home directory will be the volume/dataset specified in the :guilabel:`Home Directory` field of their %brand% user account.
+A user's home directory will be the pool or dataset specified in the :guilabel:`Home Directory` field of their %brand% user account.
 While the SSH login will default to the user's home directory, users are able to navigate outside of their home directory,